hnguyen19/Weed-community/2-Data/Clean/Data_dictionary.md

 The clean and raw data and code are available in this repository.
-The clean data set is also available at Iowa State University's DataShare.
+The data set is also available at Iowa State University's DataShare via <10.25380/iastate.19111376>.

+### Clean:

 Each experimental unit (eu) data is recorded in one row.
-Variable explaination in each data sheet is provided below:
+Variable explanation in each data sheet is provided below:

 #### General variables (column names) that exist in all the data sheets